erwinlares/single-submit/README.md

 ### A step-by-step guide to submit your analysis to CHTCH's HTC cluster

-This workflow help you submit an analysis contained within a qmd/Rmd files to CHTC's HTC submit notes.
+This workflow helps you submit an analysis contained within a qmd/Rmd files to CHTC's HTC submit notes.
 This is the first iteration of this workflow.
 It will guide you through the *simplest* type of job submission you can do, i.e., you will submit a single job.

 ### What you have to have in place for this workflow to work